-At the beginning of the new semester (August 2017 for the fall semester), the student should clear all holds (financial, library, admissions, SAO), pay his or her first installment (i.e. down payment), and then login to the SIS to confirm his or her registration.
+At the beginning of the new semester (January 10, 2018 the Spring semester), the student should clear all holds (financial, library, admissions, SAO), pay his or her first installment (i.e. down payment), and then login to the SIS to confirm his or her registration.

-During the Confirmation/Registration period in September for fall 2017, the system re-checks all academic and non-academic rules.
+During the Confirmation/Registration period in January, 2018 for Spring 2018, the system re-checks all academic and non-academic rules.
 Early-registered students will have to drop and replace courses whose prerequisites were not fulfilled or whose academic status (probation or suspension) requires that students will not be able to exceed 13 credits.

 Once all academic rules and non-academic messages are cleared, the student confirms his or her early registration and he or she is officially registered.